elbertvaldian/Newbie-Viper-Generamba-Template/README.md

 - {name: Newbie-Viper-Generamba-Template}
 ```

-3. Run generamba template install.
+3. Run ```generamba template install```.
 All the templates will be placed in the '/Templates' folder of your current project.

-4. Run generamba gen [MODULE_NAME] Newbie-Viper-Generamba-Template - It creates module with specific name from specific template.
+4. Run ```generamba gen [MODULE_NAME] Newbie-Viper-Generamba-Template``` - It creates module with specific name from specific template.